This is THE best guide to goldfish care on the planet.

 Most people think that pet stores are their only option, so that’s where they buy their fish.

-Actually, buying directly from a professional breeder online is easy and you don’t even have to go anywhere.
+Actually, buying directly from a professional goldfish supplier online is easy and you don’t even have to go anywhere – plus the fish will be in far better condition than those at the crowded pet store.

 Best of all, your fish may already have been quarantined and will be far less stressed.